Azure/azure-openapi-validator/docs/parameters-schema-as-type-object.md

 ## How to fix the violation

-Please set schema "type:object in the parameters and define the reference model of the object.
+Please set schema `"type": "object"` in the parameters and define the reference model of the object.

 ## Good Examples